alaffin12/stackedit/0. Basics/Boons.md

 * **Mourning Blast.** Once per long rest, as an action, you can unleash a blast of distorted psychic force.
 All creatures of your choice in a 20-foot-radius sphere centered on you must make an Intelligence saving throw (DC = 8 + your proficiency + your Intelligence modifier) or take 6d10 psychic damage and be blinded until the end of their next turn.
 On a success, they take half damage and are not blinded.
 Constructs and creatures with no Intelligence score are immune.
 Creatures native to the Mournland have advantage.

 ### Mazirak Clanbane
 *Working for the Prince of Nessus has its advantages.
-Others have learned the Bladesong from lesser masters, but your Baritone
+Others have learned the Bladesong from lesser masters, but your baritone rumble was honed in the infernal choir.
+When your foes miss you, they learn to regret it...*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTkyNjU4ODQsNTk2NDg3OTMxLC0xNj
+eyJoaXN0b3J5IjpbMTAyNzYxOTIxNCw1OTY0ODc5MzEsLTE2Nz
-czODc4NTE1XX0=
+M4Nzg1MTVdfQ==
 -->